diyanali/MACHINE-LEARNING-MODELS/README.md

 - **Logistic Regression**
 - **Support Vector Machine (SVM)**
 - **Decision Tree**
-- More to come!

-## Repository Structure
-Each model is implemented in a separate Python script or Jupyter Notebook, showcasing the following fundamental steps:

 ### 1. Importing Necessary Libraries
 Before starting with any machine learning project, we import the necessary libraries such as: